viljo/Low-latency_stream_kit/README.md

 - Outputs UDP datagrams and/or publishes directly to JetStream (CBOR)
 - Headless metrics: frames generated, aircraft count, current rate (JSON on stdout)
 - UI mode can continuously regenerate batches via `--continuous/--no-continuous`

+### Channel helpers

+`tspi_kit.channels` provides the primitives described in [`docs/channels-replay-spec.md`](docs/channels-replay-spec.md):

+- `ChannelDirectory` tracks discoverable channels (`livestream`, operator-triggered group replays, and optional client-private replays).
+- `ChannelManager` emits the `GroupReplayStart`/`GroupReplayStop` control payloads and ensures the directory stays in sync when operators start or stop a replay.
+- `ChannelStatus` models the client heartbeat published to `tspi.ops.status`, while `live_consumer_config`/`replay_consumer_config` return the JetStream consumer definitions specified in the document.
+- `replay_advertisement_subjects()` exposes the subjects to retain in the auxiliary `TSPI_REPLAY` stream so late joiners can discover active channels.

+The helper module keeps the documented naming (`tspi.channel.*`) and timestamp conventions centralised so both the operator tooling and clients remain consistent.

 ## JSON Schema
 The Draft 2020-12 schema in `tspi.schema.json` enforces shared fields (`type`, `sensor_id`, `day`, `time_s`, `status`, `status_flags`) and payload-specific properties for geocentric and spherical telemetry.
 Validation is integrated into the receiver and exposed via `tspi_kit.schema.validate_payload`.